Admissions Procedures

 Consistent with the university mission, Quinnipiac welcomes inquiries from serious students of all ages and backgrounds who are interested in professional preparation in fields related to business, communications, computing, engineering, education, health sciences, nursing, public service, and the theoretical and applied disciplines in arts and sciences.
 An education at Quinnipiac integrates technical, professional and liberal studies.
 The students who benefit most from Quinnipiac are those who are motivated for a life of professional service and prepared to undertake a program of studies that is broad in its cultural perspectives, while being focused in its technical and professional dimensions.
 Quinnipiac University seeks students who wish to pursue professional careers, including those who, as yet, are undecided on their fields.

 Students interested in Quinnipiac University are urged to acquaint themselves thoroughly with Quinnipiac as early in their decision-making process as possible.
-A campus visit and admissions interview is strongly encouraged.
-If a campus visit is not possible, prospective students are advised to meet with one of Quinnipiac’s representatives when they visit the student’s school, or to make arrangements for a video or telephone conference.
-The admissions office hosts on-campus interviews Monday through Friday year-round and group information sessions weekdays throughout the year and on Saturday mornings during the fall and spring semesters.
+A campus visit is strongly encouraged.
+If a campus visit is not possible, prospective students are advised to meet with one of Quinnipiac’s representatives when they visit the student’s school, or to make arrangements for a virtual meeting.
+The admissions office hosts on-campus interviews Monday through Friday and group information sessions weekdays and on select Saturday and Sunday mornings throughout the year.
 Fall and spring open houses, Admitted Student Days (in late March or early April) and online interactive sessions also provide opportunities to learn more about Quinnipiac.
 We welcome your interest.
 Please call our toll-free number, 800-462-1944 or 203-582-8600, email us at admissions@qu.edu or visit our Quinnipiac webpage.

 Admissions Process